jackyangzzh/jackyang.io/_projects/polyspace.md

 ## Engineering Highlights

-- Implemented deterministic networking over Photon to keep voice chat, avatar poses, and interactables synchronized for up to eight participants.
+- Implemented Photon-based networking to keep voice chat, avatar poses, and interactables synchronized for up to eight participants.
 - Built an in-headset world builder that lets hosts adjust lighting, prop placement, and seating arrangements before guests arrive.
 - Added moderation hooks (mute, soft kick, invite lists) so facilitators can run workshops or study groups with minimal friction.

 ## Community Impact

 - Open-sourced the project so educators and hobbyists can host their own Poly Spaces without vendor lock-in.
-- Documented creator guidelines that inspired monthly community drops on the Meta Quest Store page.
+- Documented creator guidelines that supported monthly community drops on the store listing.
 - Used the platform for internal dogfooding sessions at Holos and later as inspiration for intimacy-focused spaces inside Microsoft Mesh.

 ![PolySpaceVR on Meta Quest Store](/assets/img/projects/screenshot-store.webp){:loading="lazy"}
-Available on Meta Quest Store
 {:.figcaption}

 ## Inspiration